 “Oh of course it can, I will look after it.
 You just pop back up that pedestal and see if you can rescue some more animals from the giant.
 See if you can find a sheep with platinum fleece or a goat with diamond horns or a cow which squirts out champagne!”

 Jacks smiled delighted to please his mother and bounded back up the pedestal.

 This time he found the giant listening to a magical harp that was playing the most beautiful tunes which filled the air with uplifting music.
 The harp played away until the giant dozed off.

 “Imagine how many people would be made happy listening to that harp play itself.
-I could organise a benefit concert to raise funds for a search party to help Little Bo Peep find her sheep and another so the Three Little Pigs can rebuild their homes.
+I could organise a benefit concern to raise funds for a search party to help Little Bo Peep find her sheep and another so the Three Little Pigs can rebuild their homes.
 Goodness, I do like to be good!”

 So Jack crept near and grabbed the harp and as he made for the exit from the castle, the harp, which was of course a magical harp shouted out to the giant,